safithetechi/Classify/README.md

 # Classify

-Web app that runs tensorflow and caffe at the backend to classify images.
-I use tensorflow for Inception and caffe for alexnet
+Is a web app that was built as an experiment to run both tensorflow and caffe, it classifies images using both frameworks and two different models i.e Inception(using tensorflow) and AlexNet(using caffe).
+The web app front is made with jqurey and the backend was made using Pythons flask framework

-# Inception trained on image net
+# Inception Trained on imagenet dataset

 http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz ----- To download the inception model